alexkeizer/phd-y1-review/notes/Draft V2.md

->[!TODO]
->How much more do I need?
->Of course, there is the month-by-month workplan, but what else?
->Presumably, a more thorough overview of related work?
->Do I need more technical detail on a chapter by chapter basis.

-## Translation Validation for MLIR (a.k.a. the optimisation pass)
+## HIgh-Assurance Translation Validation for Compiler Optimizations

 LLVM IR is an intermediate representation that sits just above the level of abstraction of assembly, and has proven a successful platform to perform optimisations on before finally lowering to platform-specific assembly.
 LLVM has been used as a back-end for many mainstream compilers, such as Clang, Rust and Swift.

 A crucial property of LLVM IR, is that it is in static single assignment (SSA) form: rather than operating on a fixed set of registers, LLVM IR has variables that are assigned exactly once.
 This form makes it easier to apply peephole rewrites, as we can simply match for a pattern along what is called the def-use chain, even if there are unrelated instructions in between.

 Now, although LLVM is a bit higher level than assembly, it's still low-level and, e.g., features unstructured control flow.
 The LLVM community realised that having more structure available would enable even more optimisations to be done purely locally (i.e., as peephole rewrites).
 Thus, MLIR (Multi Level Intermediate Representation) was born: a framework to define compiler IRs at various levels of abstraction.
 MLIR mandates that IRs are in SSA form, and takes care of syntactic overhead.
 We can instantiate the dialect with a specific set of operations, called a dialect.
 Generally, a copmiler IR is made up of a combination of such dialects.
-For this chapter, we shall focus on an IR that contains bitvector arithmetic (`arith` dialect) memory manipulations (`memref` and `ptr` dialects) and structured control flow (i.e., for and while loops, `scf` dialect).
+For this chapter, we shall focus on an IR that contains bitvector arithmetic (a fragment of the `arith` dialect) memory manipulations (`ptr` dialect) and structured control flow (i.e., for and while loops, `scf` dialect).
 This is still fairly low level, but the use of structured control flow puts us just above the level of abstraction of LLVM IR.

->[!TODO]
->* The ptr dialect upstream is only an initial version, see the [RFC](https://discourse.llvm.org/t/rfc-ptr-dialect-modularizing-ptr-ops-in-the-llvm-dialect/75142) for more details. ptr is meant to be used standalone.
-The semantics of the proposed ptr ops should be 1:1 taken from existing LLVM ops.
->- [ ] Should I mention here that we ignore floating point?
-Probably

 ### Lean-MLIR Today